yogeshktm/illumination-chrome-extension/README.md

 On first load of the extension if you clicked Block access of the location.
 You can't get the current location of yours.So on that case please do following
 `

-1.On your computer, open Chrome.
+1. On your computer, open Chrome.
-2.At the top right, click More More.
+2. At the top right, click More More.
-3.Click More tools and then Clear browsing data.
+3. Click More tools and then Clear browsing data.
-4.At the top, choose a time range.
-To delete everything, select All time.(On time range please select 15min) 5.Next to "Cookies and other site data" and "Cached images and files," check the boxes.
+4. At the top, choose a time range.
+To delete everything, select All time.(On time range please select 15min)
+5. Next to "Cookies and other site data" and "Cached images and files," check the boxes.
-6.Click Clear data.
+6. Click Clear data.